bmharper/xo/README.md

 memory usage, access to hardware, generic network access.
 Some of these problems seem tantalizing close to being solved by some browsers (PNaCL, asm.js, websockets, etc), however browsers are definitely not "there yet" for a lot of applications.
-There is also the browser fragmentation problem: Only Chrome supports PNaCL, only Firefox does asm.js, only IE does ActiveX :o
+There is also the browser fragmentation problem: Only Chrome supports PNaCL, only Firefox does asm.js, only IE does ActiveX!
 * __libRocket__ This is painful to ignore, because we're obviously in dubious "Not Invented Here" territory. libRocket is almost what we want.
 I am writing nudom mostly to scratch an itch, and much of the joy here is in the journey.
-I wanted to start with a clean slate, and be sure that I could make this thing pretty tight code.
+I wanted to start with a clean slate.
 Also, I believe that the layout principles that have evolved inside HTML/CSS could benefit from a clean start.
-* __QT__ Why are you asking me all these questions!
+* __QT__ Like I said, I'm scratching an itch.